SystangoTechnologies/Swift-MVVM-Boilerplate/README.md

 ## Swift-MVVM-Boilerplate

-An iOS project can be used as a boilerplate for any new project.
-This project contains a base architecture using MVVM architecture with all required podfiles and have structured codebase.
-This will save your valuable time which is needed to structure your code as part of initial setup.
+This project can be used as a boilerplate for any new Swift project.
+It contains a codebase that uses MVVM architecture with all required podfiles.
+This will save your valuable time which is needed to structure your code as part of an initial setup.

 ## Features